HenryRoutson/CHelp/README.txt

 This is a memory debugger I'm writing to make writing c easier

-To set it up, just copy all of the files starting with help in your c project And then read the file help_readme.h to setup and configure

 Features

 + Auto assert allocs and check if the size is negative or zero